shedied029-droid/Ai-documnet-chat-bot-/README.md

 app.py (Streamlit Frontend)

 ⚙️ Phase 1: Local Setup & Installation
 Get your free AI Key: Go to console.groq.com and create a free API Key.
-Paste this key into line 19 of your main.py file.
+Paste this key into line 19 of your main.py file. (i f u want u can i already attached one )

 Open your terminal: Navigate to your project folder.